WebAssembly/reference-types/proposals/reference-types/Overview.md

 API extensions:

-* Any JS value can be passed as `anyref` to a Wasm function, stored in a global, or in a table.
+* Any JS value can be passed as `externref` to a Wasm function, stored in a global, or in a table.

 * Any Wasm exported function object or `null` can be passed as `funcref` to a Wasm function, stored in a global, or in a table.